FIXING A BURN-THROUGH

 The black line is there as a reminder to not put your feet on the cooler and to keep away from the foil block.

-Attach the tape from the railing to about 2” inches from the cooler, you can use about 2 fingers as a margin.
+Attach the tape from the railing to about 2” inches from the cooler, using about 2 fingers as a margin.

 An X-Acto knife is a good tool to use.